 Signing And Notarizing The Document

-For a POA to be legally valid in Alabama, the principal must sign the document in the presence of a notary public or two witnesses.
+For a POA to be legally valid in Alabama, the principal must sign the document in the presence of a notary public, not an online notary, and two witnesses.
 This step ensures the authenticity of the signature and protects against potential legal disputes.
 Notarization is highly recommended for added legal assurance, even when witnesses are present.

 Benefits Of A Power Of Attorney In Alabama